 When mixed with a fatty plant-based carrier oil, CBD binds to fat molecules, which are easier for the body to break down and absorb.
 CBD oil can come in three different varieties: Full spectrum, broad spectrum, and isolate.
 Depending on your purpose of use, each has its benefits.

 Full spectrum CBD products contain all of the cannabinoids in the cannabis plant, including THC.
 When all the cannabinoids and terpenes work together, they create the entourage effect.
 This is the highest form of benefit a consumer can achieve.
 Only trace amounts (0.3% or less) of THC are legally permitted to be in full spectrum products.
 Although this amount is minimal, taking full spectrum products may result in a positive drug test for THC.
 You can learn about CBD facts here.

 Broad spectrum CBD products contain all of the cannabinoids in the cannabis plant, excluding THC.
 This product is typically purchased by consumers who may have drug testing, because there is no THC in it.
 There is still an entourage effect with broad spectrum CBD use.

-CBD isolates are the purest form of the product.
+CBD isolates made from hemp are the purest form of the product.
 They contain virtually no other cannabinoids that are in the cannabis plant.
 Cannabidiol isolates provide consumers with just CBD, and none of the extra cannabinoids, terpenes, or flavonoids.
 Because of this, isolates are also a choice product for those who may need to take a drug test.

 Keep in mind that since the FDA is not actively regulating companies and their products, broad spectrum CBD and CBD isolates may contain trace amounts of THC.
 Reputable companies will make sure that their products fit the proper guidelines though, so consumers should make sure to stick to trusted brands and products.